New to Balance Yoga Cambridge?

 First-Timer's Guide - Welcome to Balance Yoga

-We welcome new student to join us at any time.
+We welcome new students to join us at any time.
 This information will help you.

-- You don't have to book for regular classes – just turn up at class (the only exception is the Beginners' Yoga course, which runs each school term).
+- You don't have to book for regular classes – just turn up at class.

 - Doors open 15 minutes before class starts.